RenaSchott/Project4-BoardGameReview/README.md

 ### Unfixed bugs

+- The CSS validation results showed a problem with Bootstrap5.
+Errors and warnings were acceptable since Bootstrap is needed for the project.
-- The comments are acceptable.
+- The results of the JS validation are also acceptable.
+The variable did not need to be defined at this point.

 ## Deployment